 Have you noticed lately that you run out of hot water before your shower is over or before your bath is full?
 Or does that only occur when you have guests staying with you?
-Either way, running out of hot water is no fun and could be caused by a couple different issues.
-Keep reading for a list of potential causes or you could even call one of our water heater experts at (619) 222-3814 and let them help you diagnose the problem and help find a solution to your hot water woes.
+Either way, running out of hot water is no fun and could be caused by several different issues.
+Keep reading for a list of potential causes and, for more information, just call one of our water heater experts at (619) 222-3814 and let them help you diagnose the problem and help find a solution to your hot water issues

-- If it’s a gas water heater, the problem could be a faulty thermostat, which acts like a gas control valve.
+- If it’s a gas water heater, the problem could be a faulty thermostat.

 - For an electric water heater, the problem could still be the thermostat or it could be one of the heating elements located inside the water heater that has gone bad.